Tyler-Schwenk/TNC-AudioMonitoring-2025/audio-data-split-design.md

 ### Data Preparation

+Data came from deployments form these years, in these locations. from two diferent recorders (audio moth, sonmeter pro) - link to these.

+talk about how i split them, why, preprocessed, then reviewed all X amount of files manually.

+total: 21,887 files (7,887 poitive, 14,000 negative)

 All audio clips were preprocessed into 3-second windows at 48 kHz, mono... etc

 each clip was manually reviewed to confirm presence/absence of&#x20;